-Knit the half stitch through the one behind it prior to hand knitting a new stitch, or (easier) bring the second needle out, hand knit a stitch through both loops on it.
+Knit the half stitch through the one behind it prior to hand-knitting a new stitch, or (easier) bring the second needle out, and hand-knit a stitch through both loops on it.

 Continue across the row with actions illustrated from right to left.

-Sinker post bind offs using single eye tool and latch hook Susan Gguagliumi
+Sinker-post-bind-offs using single eye tool and latch hook Susan Guagliumi